-The Caesar Creek Soaring Club owns eight sailplanes and three tow planes.
+The Caesar Creek Soaring Club owns seven sailplanes and three tow planes.
 As a member you have access to these ships, each of which has specific criteria you must meet in order to fly them from our field.
 Flights are typically limited to one hour in length, but two hours can be requested and given at the discretion of the days Crew Chief.

 Schleicher ASK-21 (Own – 2)

 CCSC is proud to own two of these solid, all fiberglass, two place training ships and a third on order for 2024 delivery.
 They are also used by members for general flying and sometimes in local CCSC sponsored sailplane contests.
 You can read more about the Schleicher ASK-21 here.